GIALaboratory/gialaboratory.github.io/report-results/quickstart/index.md

 You are now ready to query the API.

-Enter this query into the left-hand side of the Insomnia window and press __Send__
+Enter this query into the left-hand side of the Insomnia window and press __Send__.

 ```
 {
   getReport(report_number: "2141438171") {